-The normal state of SCLK is LOW; however, by holding SCLK HIGH, multiple ADS1251s can be synchronized.
+The normal state of SCLK is LOW; however, by holding SCLK HIGH, multiple ADS1252s can be synchronized.
 This is accomplished by holding SCLK HIGH for at least four, but less than 20, consecutive DOUT/DRDY cycles (see Figure 13).
-After the ADS1251 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin pulses LOW for one CLK cycle and then is held HIGH, and the modulator is held in a reset state.
-The modulator will be released from reset and synchronization occurs on the falling edge of SCLK.
-With multiple converters, the falling edge transition of SCLK must occur simultaneously on all devices.
-It is important to note that prior to synchronization, the DOUT/DRDY pulse of multiple ADS1251s in the system could have a difference in timing up to one DRDY period.
+After the ADS1252 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/ DRDY pin pulses LOW for 3 CLK cycles and then held HIGH. and the modulator is held in a reset state.
+The modulator is released from reset and synchronization occurs on the falling edge of SCLK.
+It is important to note that prior to synchronization, the DOUT/DRDY pulse of multiple ADS1252s in the system can have a difference in timing up to one DRDY period.
 Therefore, to ensure synchronization, the SCLK must be held HIGH for at least five DRDY cycles.
 The first DOUT/DRDY pulse after the falling edge of SCLK occurs at t14.
-The first DOUT/DRDY pulse indicates valid data.
+Valid data is not present until the sixth DOUT/DRDY pulse.